StanfordMIMI/skm-tea/README.md

 Documentation for downloading and using the SKM-TEA dataset can be found in [DATASET.md](./DATASET.md).
 Benchmarks are constantly evolving - check this repository for up-to-date baselines.

 ## ✉️ About
+<a name="about"></a>
 This repository is being developed at the Stanford's MIMI Lab.
-Please reach out to `arjundd [at] stanford [dot] edu` if you would like to use or contribute to this repository.
+Please reach out to `arjundd [at] stanford [dot] edu` if you would like to use or contribute to SKM-TEA.

 If you use the SKM-TEA dataset or code, please use the following BibTex: